ESZlab/SmithHunter/README.md

 If you use the SmithHunter pipeline you should cite the following publication:

-Marturano G, Carli D, Cucini C, Carapelli A, Plazzi F, Frati F, Passamonti M, Nardi F. SmithHunter: a novel, unified workflow for the identification of candidate smithRNAs and their targets.
+Marturano G, Carli D, Cucini C, Carapelli A, Plazzi F, Frati F, Passamonti M, Nardi F. SmithHunter: a workflow for the identification of candidate smithRNAs and their targets.
 Submitted to BMC Bioinformatics.

 Please also consider citing the original smithRNA publications: